MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/onboard.md

 [Configure attack surface reduction capabilities](configure-attack-surface-reduction.md) |  By ensuring configuration settings are properly set and exploit mitigation techniques are applied, these set of capabilities resist attacks and exploitations.
 [Configure next generation protection](../windows-defender-antivirus/configure-windows-defender-antivirus-features.md) | Configure next generation protection to catch all types of emerging threats.
 [Manage auto investigation and remediation](manage-auto-investigation-windows-defender-advanced-threat-protection.md) |  Learn how you can manage and view the details of an automated investigation.
-[Configure the security controls in Secure score dashboard](secure-score-dashboard-windows-defender-advanced-threat-protection.md) | Configure the security controls in Secure score to increase the security posture of your organization.
+[Configure Secure score dashboard security controls](secure-score-dashboard-windows-defender-advanced-threat-protection.md) | Configure the security controls in Secure score to increase the security posture of your organization.
+Configure Microsoft threat protection integration| Configure other solutions that integrate with Windows Defender ATP.
-Management and API support | Pull alerts to your SIEM or use APIs to create custom alerts.
+Management and API support| Pull alerts to your SIEM or use APIs to create custom alerts.
 Create and build Power BI reports.
 [Configure Windows Defender Security Center settings](preferences-setup-windows-defender-advanced-threat-protection.md) |  Configure portal related settings such as general settings, advanced features, enable the preview experience and others.